Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-projmake.md

 1. **scriptTypes**: the _userType of the script in Twinit must be specified in the handlers scriptTypes array so that the necessary script item can be loaded when the page loads, making the scripts the page needs available to be run
 2. **config**: three scripts must be configured in the handlers config to support creating and updating projects:
-   * **currentVersionScript**: returns the current version assigned to newly created Quick Model View projects.
-This is also used to determine if existing projects are out of date
+   * **currentVersionScript**: returns the current versions assigned to newly created Quick Model View projects.
+This is also used to determine if existing projects are out of date and can be migrated to the current release.
    * **projectCreateScript**: the script used to create new Quick Model View projects
    * **projectUpdateScript**: the script used to migrate a project from an older version to the current version